Adaptech/les/README.md

 3. **"Citizen IT Developer".** One of the goals of the LES project is to enable "business coders", "power users" and entrepreneurs with little technical knowledge to build highly scalable event sourced microservices from scratch, basically "I've made this API for my startup - could you build me an app for that?"

 LES is currently in alpha.
 We have started using 1. and 2. in Real Life projects.
-3. (Citizen IT Developer) especially is quite experimental, with a good number of features missing.
+But no.3 (Citizen IT Developer) especially is still quite experimental, with a good number of features missing.

 See also: [LES FAQ](https://github.com/Adaptech/letseventsource)